 You start your stage in Engelhartszell (the only Trappist monastery in Austria) where we head towards the "Great Loop" – one of the most beautiful and original sectors of the Danube.
 Your cycling will encounter small villages and cozy must-see taverns.
 You'll board again in Brandstatt.
-Then, you sail into the night towards Bratislava.
+Then, you cruise into the night towards Bratislava.

 Day 3: Bratislava (34 miles/54 km, optional city tour of Bratislava)

 Arrival to Bratislava around noon.
 You start cycling from Bratislava via Hainburg to the imposing Imperial Palace of Hof with beautifully terraced gardens and idyllic manor farm further on to Devin, and then back to Bratislava.
 Discover the hidden alleys of Bratislava, places and all the sights of this ambition metropolis during a tour by mini train and by foot.
 During the night you'll cruise to Budapest.

 Day 4: Budapest or Szentendre loop (rest day, optional city tour by bus/foot/bike, or 25 miles/40 km)

 In the early morning, you enjoy the panoramic view of the Danube's gorgeous landscape on the Sundeck.
 The gateway to Budapest is overwhelming, as many of the famous tourist features are situated directly next to the river bank.
 In the afternoon you can explore the city during a city tour by bus or by foot (optional).
 Nearby, you find the Margaretheninsel which is outstandingly qualified for small bike tours or the charming town of Szentendre with Mediterranean atmosphere and lively art life.
 During the night you'll cruise to Visegrad.

 Day 5: Danube Bend, Visegrad – Esztergom (15-37 miles/25-60 km)